jenabbhatia/jenabbhatia.github.io/_posts/2018-10-04-marks-prediction-using-ml.md

 ---

 Hello all,

 I solved a problem which is a part of Hacker Challenge.
 The problem is: Marks prediction.
-You will find all the details on my Github link [Marks Predictor](https://github.com/jenabbhatia/Marks_predictor).
+You will find all the details on my Github link:

+[MarksPredictor](https://github.com/jenabbhatia/Marks_predictor).
 Check out and comment if any changes or improvement in algorithm is needed.

 Thank You.